florenceloi/hackbright-project/README.md

 ![gif of city selection](/static/img/select-city.gif)

 #### <a name="browse-by-sentiment"></a>Browse dog-friendly restaurants by sentiment analysis
 On the initial analysis page, the average scores for restaurants in certain US states and Canadian provinces are displayed with a histogram and pie chart using the D3.js library.
 The user can hover over the restaurant and see which percentage of the total score each category makes up.
 Alternatively, the user can hover over a pie slice (dog-friendliness or food quality) and see only that individual score in the histogram.

 If the user wants more information, he/she can click on a bar in the histogram to see similar information for the cities in that state/province.
 Then, the city bar can be clicked to see the scores for restaurants in that city.
+Clicking on a restaurant will redirect the user to the homepage, where the Google map will automatically recenter on the appropriate restaurant.

 ![gif of analysis navigation](/static/img/analysis.gif)